QatarOfficial Name: State of Qatar

 Be sure to leave Qatar before your visa expires.
 The Qatari Government charges as much as USD $55 for each day that you overstay your visa, up to USD $3,300.

-For further information, see the government of Qatar website.
+For further information, see the Qatari Ministry of Interior website.

 - Police clearance certificate